 The Dean, who shall act as chairperson, shall be a non-voting member.
 The student has the right to challenge, for cause, any individual member appointed to the Appeals Committee.
 The final decision on membership rests with the Dean.
 In presenting to the Appeals Committee, the student shall introduce material of a substantiating nature and may request additional information from specific sources or individuals having knowledge relevant to the issue under appeal.

 Graduate students who do not register for course work, Thesis or Dissertation Direction, or Interim Study in any given semester must request a leave of absence for that semester.
 Leaves of absence are not usually granted for more than two semesters at a time, and are rarely granted for students on Doctoral Continuation.
 Students may apply for a personal or medical leave of absence.
 As described below, appropriate documentation is required for a medical leave of absence.

-Students may obtain a personal or medical leave of absence form online through the Boston College Office of Student Services and submit it to the Associate Dean of Academic and Student Services for approval.
+Students may obtain a personal or medical leave of absence form online through the Boston College Office of Student Services and submit it to the Associate Dean of Student Experience for approval.

 Leave time for either a personal or medical leave of absence will normally be considered a portion of the total time limit for the degree unless the contrary is decided upon initially between the student and the Associate Dean.